GodotMisogi/AeroFuse.jl/docs/src/howto.md

 ````

 ## Aerodynamic Stability Analyses
 The derivatives of the aerodynamic coefficients with respect to the freestream values is obtained by automatic differentiation enabled by [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl).
-To compute the values, simply replace `solve_case` with `solve_case_derivatives`.
+The following function evaluates the derivatives of the aerodynamic coefficients with respect to the freestream values.
 You can also optionally provide the axes for the reference frame of the coefficients.

 ````@example howto
-dv_data = solve_case_derivatives(
+dv_data = freestream_derivatives(
-             aircraft, fs, refs;
-             axes             = Wind(),
-             name             = :aircraft,
+    system,
     print            = true,    # Prints the results for only the aircraft print_components = true,    # Prints the results for all components );
 nothing #hide
 ````